AI Solutions

 The planner bridges intent and execution.
 It takes a high-level business objective and breaks it into step-by-step workflows, adapting in real time to changing inputs and business rules.

-For instance, it turns “launch a customer outbound campaign” into “segment audience → generate emails → schedule outreach → track responses.
+For instance, it turns “launch a customer outbound campaign” into “segment audience → generate emails → schedule outreach → track responses.”

 A planner ensures actions are explainable and aligned with enterprise logic, which is a critical requirement for trust and adoption.

-3. State & memory: contextual intelligence layer
+3. State and memory: contextual intelligence layer

 Agents need memory to be useful.
 Not just “what happened five seconds ago,” but “what this customer prefers,” “what was said last week,” or “what worked last time.”